 Melissa earned her training certification in 2008 through the CCPDT association, and she is a member of the APDT.
-She is available for private training and group class work at VCA Wakefield, as well as for interviews or articles pertaining to life with dogs.
+She is available for private training and group class work, as well as for interviews or articles pertaining to life with dogs.
 Reach her at 617-861-7846.

 Burlington Science CenterFocusing on grades K-5, the Science Center's goals are to make science "come alive" for both teachers and students and to support an active elementary science curriculum.